Effective Date: November 2020

 - 1. Purpose

-1.2 The CSA is reasonably designed to protect the confidentiality, integrity and availability of Customer Content against anticipated or actual threats or hazards; unauthorized or unlawful access, use, disclosure, alteration or destruction; and accidental loss, destruction or damage in accordance with laws applicable to the provision of the Service.
+1.2 The CSA is designed to protect the confidentiality, integrity and availability of Customer Content against anticipated or actual threats or hazards; unauthorized or unlawful access, use, disclosure, alteration or destruction; and accidental loss, destruction or damage in accordance with laws applicable to the provision of the Service.

 2. Splunk Security Program

 2.1 Scope and Content.
-Splunk Security Program: (a) complies with industry recognized information security standards; (b) includes administrative, technical and physical safeguards reasonably designed to protect the confidentiality, integrity and availability of Customer Content; and (c) is appropriate to the nature, size and complexity of Splunk’s business operations.
+Splunk Security Program: (a) complies with industry recognized information security standards; (b) includes administrative, technical and physical safeguards designed to protect the confidentiality, integrity and availability of Customer Content; and (c) is appropriate to the nature, size and complexity of Splunk’s business operations.

 2.4 Security Program Updates.
 Splunk Security Program Policies are available to employees via the corporate intranet.
-Splunk reviews, updates and approves Security Policies once annually to maintain their continuing relevance and accuracy.
+Splunk reviews, updates and approves Security Policies annually to maintain their continuing relevance and accuracy.
 Employees receive information and education about Splunk’s Security Policies during onboarding and annually thereafter.